Trautonium: Present Trautonium performers

 Oskar Sala developed the Trautonium further and worked with at least one pupil, music therapy pioneer Maria Schüppel.
 However, Peter Pichler, a Munich musician and artist, had heard the sound of the Trautonium when he was a young man and was fascinated by its emotional impact and dynamic range.
 Pichler found he could not forget the unique sound; he searched obsessively for anyone who could help him understand the instrument and he finally tracked down Sala.
 In 1996 the two met in Sala's studio in Berlin, and the result was the preservation of much of Sala's knowledge.

-Pichler was transformed by the experience but he had to wait fifteen long years before he could afford to commission his own Mixturtrautonium from the company Trautoniks.
+Pichler was transformed by the experience but he had to wait fifteen years before he could afford to commission his own Mixturtrautonium from the company Trautoniks.

 He wrote a musical theater piece about the fathers of the Trautonium, "Wiedersehen in Trautonien", which was performed at the German Museum in Munich, for the 100th birthday of Oskar Sala in 2010.
-For this theater piece Pichler commissioned three "Volkstrautonien" (a smaller version of the instrument), one of which was bought by the German Museum later for its permanent collection.
+For this theater piece, Pichler commissioned three "Volkstrautonien" (a smaller version of the instrument), one of which was bought by the German Museum later for its permanent collection.
 Pichler is still cooperating closely with the German Museum in Munich that is administering Sala's estate.

 Since then, Pichler has been making regular appearances with the Mixturtrautonium in various musical genres.
-The classical music composed for this instrument by Paul Hindemith, Harald Genzmer and Oskar Sala for instance is extremely challenging for even an experienced musician to play.
+The classical music composed for this instrument by Paul Hindemith, Harald Genzmer and Oskar Sala, for instance, is extremely challenging for even an experienced musician to play.

 Pichler is one of the very few musicians in the world who has mastered this instrument and is also composing for it.
+In October 2025, the Mixtur-Trautonium played by Peter Pichler was featured in the soundtrack of the film Ballad of a Small Player (directed by Edward Berger, music by Volker Bertelmann).

 Daniel Matz plays trautonium on the Agnes Obel albums, Citizen of Glass and Late Night Tales.

-The Dutch performer Thijs Lodewijk also plays the trautonium.
+The Dutch performer LudoWic [Thijs Lodewijk] also plays the Trautonium and is one of the few people that owns and plays a Mixtur Trautonium.